 Remember that even in the best of marriages and with the strongest of fortresses, partner predators can come sniffing around from time to time.
-You never when or how they’ll strike or which spouse might be the prey.
-But if you are wise to their “wolf in sheep’s clothing” ways, you can chase them away before they go in for the kill.
+You never know when or how they’ll strike or which spouse might be their prey.
+But unfortunately, they are very good at what they do and their “wolf in sheep’s clothing” ways can be very seductive.